AdobeDocs/experience-manager-65.en/help/sites-developing/spa-implementing-react-component.md

 Single page applications (SPAs) can offer compelling experiences for website users.
 Developers want to be able to build sites using SPA frameworks and authors want to seamlessly edit content within AEM for a site built using SPA frameworks.

 The SPA authoring feature offers a comprehensive solution for supporting SPAs within AEM.
 This article presents an example of how to adapt a simple, existing React component to work with the AEM SPA Editor.

+>[!NOTE]
+>The Single-Page Application (SPA) Editor feature requires AEM 6.4 service pack 2 or newer.
+>
+>The SPA Editor is the recommended solution for projects that require SPA framework based client-side rendering (e.g. React or Angular).

 ## Introduction {#introduction}